-The analyst exercised HEC-HMS with the current development condition Basin Model, being sure that the frequency of the Basin Model corresponded to the frequency of the Meteorologic Model.
+The analyst computed the simulation runs for the current development condition Basin Models, being sure that the frequency of the Basin Model corresponded to the frequency of the Meteorologic Model.
 The without-project, current development peak flow from each of the 8 frequency events at Arden Way is shown in Table 16.